kljr/SpringboardVM/README.md

 - Drush installed globally (see Drush notes below)
 - VirtualBox
 - Vagrant
-- Ansible (not required, but will make things quicker.
-Can be easily installed with Homebrew on a Mac)
+- Ansible (Can be easily installed with Homebrew on a Mac)
 - For acceptance tests, port 3334 open.

 If you have the following Vagrant plugins, no network/IP configuration is required: